tustin2121/James_Somerton_Transcripts/_videos/Qvu84kjtGvE.md

 <compare>
 <james {% include timecode %}>

-Disney's Mulan is however unintentionally a queer narrative that explores both gender identity and sexual orientation it is not as it is often simplistically described a story about a disempowered woman who becomes empowered by masculinity it is a story about a young person who doesn't fit the rigid constructs of Womanhood or manhood and who must instead carve her own path
+<mark>Disney's *Mulan* is, however unintentionally, a queer narrative that explores both gender identity and sexual orientation.
+It is not, as it is often simplistically described, a story about a disempowered woman who becomes empowered by masculinity.
+It is a story about a young person who doesn't fit the rigid constructs of womanhood or manhood, and who must instead carve her own path.</mark>

 </james>
 <from {% include citation for=page.cite.plagiarized.queer_mulan at=" ¶ 4"%}>

-Disney’s "Mulan" is, however unintentionally, a queer narrative that explores both gender identity and sexual orientation.
+<mark>Disney’s "Mulan" is, however unintentionally, a queer narrative that explores both gender identity and sexual orientation.
 It is not, as it is often simplistically described, a story about a disempowered woman who becomes empowered by masculinity.
-It is a story about a young person who doesn’t fit the rigid constructs of womanhood or manhood, and who must instead carve her own path.
+It is a story about a young person who doesn’t fit the rigid constructs of womanhood or manhood, and who must instead carve her own path. </mark>

 </from>
 </compare>